Make an Appointment

 - Please call or text your WIC clinic as soon as you think you may have lost your eWIC card.
 Unused WIC benefits can be replaced following a three day wait period.
 You will need to make an appointment to bring your ID to the WIC clinic to receive a replacement card.

 - Can I allow someone else to use my WIC card?

 - The Utah WIC Program allows for a single additional guardian and up to two proxies.
 An additional guardian for the children has all the same rights and responsibilities as the original endorser.
 A proxy may attend class appointments or use the eWIC card at the grocery store.
-Either can be added without an appointment by making a new packet at your local WIC clinic.
+Either can be added without an appointment by visiting your local WIC clinic during regular business hours.
 Please bring current ID for both parties.

 - Can someone else bring my children to the appointment?

 - Only guardians may attend certification and follow-up appointments with children.
 In certain circumstances, the state office can approve other arrangements.
 Please call your local WIC clinic if you need to discuss these arrangements.